rroethof/roethof.net/content/2025/03/a_critical_look_at_messaging_apps_signal_whatsapp_telegram_and_matrix/index.md

 ### **WhatsApp**
 #### A Familiar but Flawed Option
-I've been using WhatsApp for years, and while it's a familiar and convenient option, I've come to realize that its limitations are significant.
+I've been using WhatsApp for years and while it's a familiar and convenient option, I've come to realize that its limitations are significant.
 The app's massive user base can be both a blessing and a curse.

 On the one hand, having most of my friends and acquaintances on WhatsApp makes it easy to stay connected and communicate with them.
 However, this also means that I'm tied to an app that has a questionable ownership structure and lack of transparency when it comes to user data.